The following courses are required:

 With foundations in economic theory and core business functions, the concentration in international business focuses on the global environment for international business, how firms become and remain international in scope, how to negotiate international business relationships successfully, cross-cultural business management, etc. A number of semester-long and intensive three-week, study-abroad opportunities are particularly fitting for international-business (IB) students.

-To complete the IB concentration, students take the same courses required of the business management major, with the exception that the nine semester hours of electives must consist of BUS 221, BUS 331, and BUS 335 (or a pre-approved substitute course).
+To complete the IB concentration, students take the same courses required of the business management major, with the exception that the nine semester hours of electives must consist of a) BUS 221 or 260 (with international topic); b) BUS 331 or 317; and c) BUS 335.

 In addition, students must take two languages courses beyond the 130 level (normally a conversation and comprehension course and a business course taught in the foreign language, when available).